 Sandy Coomer is a poet, artist, and endurance athlete.
 Her poetry has been published in numerous journals and magazines and she is the author of three poetry chapbooks: Continuum (Finishing Line Press), The Presence of Absence (Winner of the Janice Keck Literary Award for Poetry), and Rivers Within Us (Unsolicited Press).
-A full-length collection, Available Light, will be published by Iris Press in 2019.
+One full-length collection, Available Light, was published by Iris Press in 2019.
+Another, The Broken Places, was published by Saddle Road Press in 2021.
 Sandy’s art has been featured in local art shows and exhibits and has been published in over 40 publications.
 She is a marathon runner and an Ironman triathlete, having completed a full Ironman and qualified for and raced in the World Championships for the Half Ironman distance.

 Sandy has been a writer-in-residence four times at three different facilities and dreamed of starting a writers’ colony in middle Tennessee.
 In March 2018, that dream became reality when Sandy and her husband, Tim, purchased 65 acres of land in College Grove, TN.
 The property had once been a bed and breakfast, making it a perfect candidate for a writers’ colony.
 Since then, Sandy and Tim have worked to build and shape the property into Rockvale Writers’ Colony.